TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Googledocsandsheets/Googledocs/readme.md

 Google Docs allows you to store the output of any activity in a Google Document.
 The Google Document can then be shared with multiple users.
 The content of the document can be retrieved and transformed to a MIME type and used as an input by the subsequent activities.

-This example demonstrate how we can create and use Google Docs activities.
+This example demonstrates how we can create and use Google Docs activities.
 Google Docs bascially contains 5 activities.
 The main purpose of these activities are:

 a) Google Docs Create: To create a new Google document.